czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 Open-source data formats like mzData and mzXML initially emerged in 2003 but were replaced by mzML in 2008\. [mzML](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3073315/) is now a major open-source standard that is both widely used and [actively maintained](https://github.com/HUPO-PSI/mzML).
 It is preferred by many analysis tools and public repositories. mzML files are easily converted from the RAW format using tools like [ProteoWizard](https://proteowizard.sourceforge.io/) and [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser).
 Bruker’s timsTOF machines generate .d folders, which can be converted to mzML, though with [limitations](https://fragpipe.nesvilab.org/docs/tutorial_convert.html) like missing ion mobility data for MS1 quantification.
 Despite this, free software, supported by Bruker’s SDK and [OpenTIMS](https://github.com/michalsta/opentims), can natively read and search .d folders, making the lack of conversion alternatives less critical for CZB standards.

-Other storage formats, such as [HDF5 variants](https://www.mcponline.org/article/S1535-9476\(20\)30559-4/fulltext), have been proposed, offering extremely fast and efficient read/write access and a flexible structure ideal for MS data and metadata.
+Other storage formats, such as [HDF5 variants](https://www.mcponline.org/article/S1535-9476\(20\)30559-4/fulltext), have been proposed and offer extremely fast and efficient read/write access and a flexible structure ideal for MS data and metadata.
 While these formats currently lack native support on major search platforms, this is beginning to change with emerging support from platforms like [Alphapept](https://www.nature.com/articles/s41467-024-46485-4) and [SkylineMS](https://skyline.ms/).
 As this area evolves, these formats may influence CZB MS data and metadata standards in the near future.

 ##### Sample Metadata Format Standards

-As for data formats, CZB is committed to adopting FAIR principles for sample-level metadata standards.
+CZB is committed to adopting FAIR principles for sample-level metadata standards.
 A significant data format that was developed for organizing and sharing experimental metadata in a standardized way is [MAGE-TAB](https://www.ebi.ac.uk/training/online/courses/array-express-discover-functional-genomics-data-quickly-and-easily/how-are-datasets-submitted-and-stored-in-arrayexpress/metadata-is-stored-in-mage-tab-format/), which was originally created for microarray data but now widely used in transcriptomics.
 MAGE-TAB is a standardized tabular format that records necessary and customizable metadata categories for each sample on a row-by-row basis.
 It has been extended by the Human Proteome Organization’s (HUPO) Proteomics Standards Initiative (PSI) to accommodate proteomics data.

 ![#img-simple](images/sdrf-nutshell.png)
 <p style="text-align:center;">Picture courtesy of HUPO PSI documentation</p>